edwardkelnar/English-for-designers/04-voice-and-tone.md

 In conclusion copying is how we make great art because to do something completely original is super rare.
 It happens one or twice in a life time if ever.
 If the copying or stealing is bringing something new then I think it is fine.

+# Voice and Tone

+## Writing Style

+- My intention is to write as honest as possible with a little twist of some originality in my tone or way of expressing myself.
+While also describing the subject as clear as possible.

+## Voice

+- Honest
+- Original
+- Friendly
+- Kind of fun (bring some dynamics)

+## Tone

+- I want to make you laugh but stop trying to be funny
+- Connect with anyone on some level
+- Make you interested
+- Not use the same phrases
+- But repeat what is important